Don’t cover Imran Khan’s PTI: Pakistan’s media told to censor popular ex-PM

 A Lahore-based executive producer at one of the top news channels also confirmed receiving instructions from his management, which said that candidates endorsed by the PTI must not be identified as such.

-“We are told to not even display the PTI party flag with their name, and to emphasize that they are only independent candidate,” he told Al Jazeera.
+“We are told to not even display the PTI party flag with their name, and to emphasise that they are only independent candidate,” he told Al Jazeera.

 Murtaza Solangi, Pakistan’s caretaker information minister, however, denied the claims.
 “We have NOT issued any orders like that,” he replied to Al Jazeera in a WhatsApp message.